Robert Ri'chard: Career

-He has starred in the Nickelodeon sitcom Cousin Skeeter.
+In 1997, Ri'chard starred in the television special, In His Father's Shoes, which earned him the 1998 Daytime Emmy Award for Outstanding Performer in a Children's Special.
+Ri'chard later starred in the Nickelodeon sitcom Cousin Skeeter.
 He also made a few appearances as himself on the hit Nickelodeon game show, Figure It Out.
-He played Samuel on Touched By An Angel, a troubled teen whose brother is in prison for shooting a man.
-Also, he has appeared in films such as Coach Carter and House of Wax.
+He played Samuel on Touched by an Angel, a troubled teen whose brother is in prison for shooting a man.
 His breakout role was in the TV adaptation of Anne Rice's novel, The Feast of All Saints, where he played the young Marcel who becomes a man within society.
 He has been professionally acting since the age of 13.
 He appeared in the movie Light It Up along with R&B star Usher.
-He attended Palms Middle School in Los Angeles, California.

-Ri'chard has guest starred on many hit shows such as Boston Public, Touched by an Angel, NCIS, CSI: Miami, CSI: NY, My Wife and Kids, and The Jamie Foxx Show.
+Ri'chard has guest starred on many hit shows such as Boston Public, NCIS, CSI: Miami, CSI: NY, My Wife and Kids, and The Jamie Foxx Show.
 In 2000, he starred in the Disney Channel TV movie Alley Cats Strike.
-Ri'chard has appeared in the 2006 season of Veronica Mars.
-In 1997, Ri'chard starred in the television special, In His Father's Shoes, which earned him the 1998 Daytime Emmy Award for Outstanding Performer in a Children's Special.
 He became popular in 2001 when he got the role of Arnaz Ballard on the UPN hit sitcom One on One alongside Flex Alexander and Kyla Pratt.
 That role was the most significant of his television roles.
 He continued to play the role until the show ended in 2006.

-In the sitcom Meet the Browns, he portrayed Derek Porter, a buffoonish frat student who lived next door to Brown Meadows.
-He often provided service to Brown Meadows, and was often either the mastermind or participant in Brown's antics.
+Ri'chard appeared in films Coach Carter and House of Wax in 2005.
+From 2006 to 2007 he had a recurring role in the CW series Veronica Mars and from 2009 to 2010 in the TBS sitcom Meet the Browns as Derek Porter, a buffoonish frat student who lived next door to Brown Meadows.
 He debuted in season 3 as a recurring character, and in the fourth season, was promoted to a main character.

-Ri’chard was considered for the role of Barry Frost in Rizzoli & Isles but the role was given to Lee Thompson Young.

-Ri'chard was set to star in a new series entitled Eight Days a Week, starring Christina Milian and Mario Lopez on the CW Television Network during the fall 2007 season, but it was canceled due to the 2007 Writers Strike before airing.
-On November 16, 2011, it was announced that Robert Ri'chard was cast as Jamie in the TV series The Vampire Diaries.
+Ri'chard was set to star in a series entitled Eight Days a Week, starring Christina Milian and Mario Lopez on the CW Television Network during the fall 2007 season, but it was canceled due to the 2007 Writers Strike before airing.
+On November 16, 2011, it was announced that Robert Ri'chard was cast as Jamie in the CW series The Vampire Diaries.

+In 2015, Ri’chard played stripper in the comedy-drama film, Chocolate City.
+He later returned to its sequel, Chocolate City: Vegas Strip (2017).
+In 2018 he starred in the erotic film, Kinky.
+He later appeared in films Bolden (2019), Alone (2020) and Sweetwater (2023).
+On television, he appeared in Lucifer and iZombie.
+He had the recurring roles during the final season of Fox soap opera, Empire, and the Amazon comedy series, Harlem alongside Cousin Skeeter co-star, Meagan Good.